-We can help you sell Surveying & Scientific Related Antiques!!
+We buy or can help you sell Surveying & Scientific Related Antiques!!

-We deal in many different types and styles of antique surveying
+We buy sell and deal in many different types and styles of antique surveying

 would have used in his trade.

 www.Patented-Antiques.com where we conduct our surveying instrument and other antique sales from.

 That website is one of the largest single owner antique sales websites

 on the internet dealing in surveying related antiques and other tool and

 technology related antiques.